sfeucht/footprints/README.md

 ```

 ## Training Your Own Probes
-Code used in this paper for training and testing linear probes can be found in `./scripts`.
 We have provided the probes used for the paper above.
-However, if you would still like to train your own linear probe on e.g. layer 12 to predict the previous two tokens, run
+However, if you would still like to train your own linear probes, we provide code for training and testing linear probes on Llama hidden states in `./scripts`.
+To train a probe on e.g. layer 12 to predict two tokens ago, run
 ```
 python train_probe.py --layer 12 --target_idx -2
 ```